Kong/kongponents/docs/guide/migrating-to-version-9.md

 * `isError` prop has been changed to `error`
 * `iconSize` prop has been removed
-* `icon` prop has been removed.
-You can use the new `icon` slot to provide your custom icon
+* `icon` prop has been removed and replaced with `iconVariant` prop.
+You can also use the new `icon` slot to provide your custom icon
 * `ctaIsHidden` prop has been removed and replaced with `actionButtonVisible` prop
 * `ctaText` prop has been removed and replaced with `actionButtonText` prop
 * `handleClick` prop has been removed.
 You can bind your action button click handler function to new `action-click` event